AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 Web application have two default accounts:
   - admin (have access to create and initialization VM on database.
 Defolt password admin)
   - root (have access to administration panel and can create, delete and change values on DB and wab application.
-Defolt password admin)
+Defolt password root)

 Password can be changed on account menu.